Swati7819/Hurdle-Landing-Page/README.md

-# Huddle Landing Page with Single Introductory Section
+# Hurdle Landing Page with Single Introductory Section

 This project is a responsive landing page built using HTML and CSS.
 It was created as a solution for the "Huddle landing page with single introductory section" challenge on Frontend Mentor.